kehinde-elelu/kehinde-elelu.github.io/README.md

 * Commit changes:  `git commit -m "message"`
 * To aviod merge conflict, pull before you push: `git pull`.
 Resolve any conflicts if any.
 * Push changes to master:  `git push`

+See this [stackoverflow](https://stackoverflow.com/questions/107701/how-can-i-remove-ds-store-files-from-a-git-repository) page for how to remove .DS_Store